source-academy/modules/doc/XMLSPECS.md

 ## GLOBAL
 Represents a variable to be dumped into the window namespace.
 Optional.
 Can have many.

-This is useful to define functions or constants for the student's use, which are not provided by external libraries.
+This is useful to define functions or constants for the student's use, which are not provided by imported modules.
 For example, you may wish to expose a variable containing a list of names for the student to sort through in sorting missions.

-You may also use this to override some property of the window, perhaps originating from an EXTERNAL library.
+You may also use this to override some property of the window, perhaps originating from an IMPORTed module.

 ### Children
 [IDENTIFIER](#identifier), [VALUE](#value)